-- Use discard and donate programmes: Leverage discard and donate programmes to reduce shipment sizes and provide excess goods to people in need.
+- Use discard and donate programs: Leverage discard and donate programs to reduce shipment sizes and provide excess goods to people in need.

-- Focus on sustainability and CO2 footprint: Partner with moving companies that use sustainable packing and moving materials and reduce CO2 emissions with fuel-efficient vehicles, smarter routes, and tracking programmes like Big Mile – a tech company that offers solutions for organisations to optimise and report on transport-related carbon emissions.
+- Focus on sustainability and CO2 footprint: Partner with moving companies that use sustainable packing and moving materials and reduce CO2 emissions with fuel-efficient vehicles, smarter routes, and tracking programs like Big Mile – a tech company that offers solutions for organizations to optimize and report on transport-related carbon emissions.

-- Partner with organisations to reduce waste: Leverage organisations like Move for Hunger that support local needs and help reduce waste.
+- Partner with organizations to reduce waste: Leverage organizations like Move for Hunger that support local needs and help reduce waste.

 - Virtual surveys: Use virtual surveys to eliminate the need for surveyor travel.

-- Reduce travel: Reduce the amount of travel within extended business travel (EBT) and commuter programmes.
+- Reduce travel: Reduce the amount of travel within extended business travel (EBT) and commuter programs.

 - Use direct travel routes: Take direct routes versus multiple connections.